Lazy OCO: Online Convex Optimization on a Switching Budget: Introduction

 Perhaps the most natural approach for this problem would be to divide the $T$ rounds into $S$ equally sized time-blocks, and treat the cumulative loss of each block as a single loss function.
 This effectively reduces the game to the standard unconstrained OCO setting with $S$ rounds, and a Lipschitz constant larger by a factor of $T/S$.
 This method has been termed ``blocking argument'' and dates back at least to \cite{merhav2002sequential} who used it to obtain an $O(T/\sqrt S)$ regret bound on the prediction with expert advice problem.
 It is not hard to see that this strategy also yields $O(T/\sqrt S)$ regret in the general convex setting.
 Recently, \cite{chen2019minimax} prove that this is in fact optimal against an \emph{adaptive} adversary with linear losses.
 However, in the oblivious adversary setting, stronger results may be achieved owed to the power of randomization.
 For example, several works \citep{kalai2005efficient,geulen2010regret,devroye2013prediction} have obtained a stronger $O(T/S)$ bound for the experts problem by employing randomized player strategies.
 In the general convex setting results have been more scarce, though the same bound has been achieved by \cite{anava2015online}, who adapt the method of \cite{geulen2010regret} to the continuous online optimization setup.

 In this work, we aim to further develop our understanding of \soco by addressing a number of questions that have remained open.
-First, the algorithm in \cite{anava2015online} relies on complex procedures for sampling from log-concave distributions and thus does not admit a practical implementation; further, while their result is optimal for $S = \Omega (\sqrt T)$ in terms of dependence on $T$, it is not clear a priori whether an $O(\sqrt T)$ regret bound may be obtained with less switches.
-Moreover, to the best of our knowledge, no results have been established in the strongly convex \soco setting, neither for adaptive adversaries nor for oblivious ones.
+First, the algorithm in \cite{anava2015online} obtains a regret bound of $\widetilde O(\sqrt {d T} + d T/S)$ where $d$ denotes the dimension of the decision set, and thus exhibits dimension dependence even in the case that $T$ switches are permitted.
+Second, to the best of our knowledge, no results have been established in the strongly convex \soco setting, neither for adaptive adversaries nor for oblivious ones.
+Finally, in terms of dependence on the number of switches $S$, it is not clear a priori whether the additive $O(T/S)$ term in the regret is essential, and in particular, whether an $O(\sqrt T)$ regret bound may be obtained with $S=o(\sqrt T)$ switches.
 This work aims to fill these gaps and obtain a more coherent understanding of the \soco problem.